This is the first article in this DIY optimization guide series

 Chill.
 We are not going into technical tidbits here.
 I just want you to start using your Google Search Console like a pro.
-That means knowing what images bring you traffic.
+Many people confusing Google Analytics and Google Search Console.
+These tools are not the same thing!
+We are going to use Google Search Console for this because search engine optimization sometimes can mean optimizing things beyond written content.
+In this case, we are going to check which images bring you traffic.

 You’ll figure out quickly what your advantages are in terms of visuals and videos.
 No need to optimize everything on your website: start with what works well and optimize what should be working well but isn’t.

-Ever Download Unsplash Stock Photos for your website?
+Ever Download Unsplash Stock Photos for a blog post?

 Chances are that the pictures you upload on your site are HUGE.
 This causes issues.
 Do you have a WordPress?
 If so, do yourself a favor and get ShortPixel OK?
 It’s a freemium product that’s worth every penny if you decide to pay for it (because you have lots and lots of images on your site).
 Trust me on this, I can point to quite a few resources that explain why.
 Here’s the short breakdown:

 - It lets you use the fancy new image formats

 - It compresses images as you upload them